-Quick Win Forensics prioritizes locating, extracting, and processing the 1% of digital evidence you need to move a case forward.
+Quick Win Forensics prioritizes locating, extracting, and processing the 1 percent of digital evidence you need to move a case forward.

-Given that 99% of the necessary evidence typically will exist in 1-2% of the data acquired, it is easy to see how a great deal of time can be wasted following the normal procedures in today's digital forensics world.
-Instead, let's focus on this 1-2% and perform a very rapid triage collection that can be used to start our investigation sooner!
+Given that 99 percent of the necessary evidence typically will exist in 1-2 percent of the data acquired, it is easy to see how a great deal of time can be wasted following the normal procedures in today's digital forensics world.
+Instead, let's focus on this 1-2 percent and perform a very rapid triage collection that can be used to start our investigation sooner!